+While the brief cold fronts damaged many leaves, the main growing point did not suffer freeze damage.
 Depending on the cultivar grown, it takes at least 14 to 16 months of favorable growing weather to produce ripe bananas.
-The bananas we buy at the grocery store are grown in the tropics where they have a year-round growing season.

 The trick to large banana plants with ripe fruit is to begin in the spring with a plant 6 to 8 feet tall.
 Even though it may sound odd to discuss freeze injury to plants at this time of year, you should be aware the trunk of a banana plant must be protected from freezing back to ground level in the event of a harsh winter cold snap.
-While last winter's temperatures were colder than normal, temperatures did not stay below freezing long enough to inflict major damage to well-established banana plants.